ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 #### Patch Releases

-Given the rigidity and extensive testing in this release process, we need a way to quickly release fixes for critical regressions, should they arise.
+Given the increased structure and extensive testing in this release process, we need a way to quickly release fixes for critical regressions, should they arise.
 If we fix a critical regression in a go-ipfs release, we will create a _patch_ release for this regression based on the current stable release.

-This patch release will still undergo the release testing process but we expect it to take 2-3 days, rather than weeks:
+This patch release will still undergo an abbreviated release testing process, but we expect it to take 2-3 days, rather than weeks:

 1. Less than a day for internal testing.